 Because this food is copacked in large facilities alongside many other brands and recipes, it is more likely to be subject to widescale recalls.

-In 2012, the brand was included in Diamond Pet Foods recall of several types of dog food due to possible salmonella contamination.
+In 2012, the brand was included in Diamond Pet Food recall of several types of dog food due to possible salmonella contamination.
 Salmonella bacteria don’t typically pose a threat to healthy adult dogs but can cause disease in dogs with certain health conditions and young puppies.
-It is most dangerous to owners who may handle contaminated food.
+It is most dangerous to owners who may handle contaminated pet food.

 Which Dogs Can Benefit from 4Health?

 Because this brand puts out such a high number of lines and recipes, there is likely to be a food to fit just about any doggy need.

 The original line contains adequate protein and fat for the average companion animal, especially those who are less active.
 This line also contains diets with slightly different macronutrient makeups specific for puppies and large breeds.

 The grain-free line is a good, lower-priced line for dogs with grain sensitivities.
 Like the original line, the amount of protein and fat means this food is best suited for dogs of average activity level.

 The special care line is made for dogs with severe allergies and digestive sensitivities.
 It is a good choice for dogs who have not done well on other hypoallergenic foods, but not a great choice for dogs without special dietary needs.

 >>>Does your dog suffer from an unknown allergy?
 Learn how to perform an elimination diet to find the cause of their symptoms.

 For dogs with some allergies or less severe sensitivities, the untamed line is a better choice.
 These limited ingredient foods contain more animal protein than the specialty line but the use of less common meats and plant ingredients means even dogs with allergies can tolerate many of the flavors.